practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/D/README.md

 ## Garbage collection

-Same like [Nim](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Nim#nims-memory-management), D by default is a garbage-collected programming language.
+Same as [Nim](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/01%20-%20imperative%20languages/Nim#nims-memory-management), D by default is a garbage-collected programming language.

 With the help of "Big AI", I had a short look into the possibilities for source code which is disabling the garbage collection, while retaining the _gdc_ compiler, so, writing something like this: